jperitz/jperitz.github.io/_posts/2019-1-29-First-Post.md

 ---
 layout: post
+excerpt: Today, in our age of computing, many technological concepts have grown so abstract that even comprehending them is a challenge.
+Still, the best way to understand something is to dive right in and try it yourself.
+Now I’ll be trying that with Kubernetes.
 title: Kubernetes: A Beginner's Perspective
 ---
 Today, in our age of computing, many technological concepts have grown so abstract that even comprehending them is a challenge.
 Still, the best way to understand something is to dive right in and try it yourself.
 Now I’ll be trying that with Kubernetes.